corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Centralized Versus Decentralized Agreement"
 >}}

-In a centralized system, how can an entity trust the global state when it has no direct say in all of the mutations applied?
+In a decentralized system, how can an entity trust the global state when it has no direct say in all of the mutations applied?

 {{<
   figure
 	 src="trust.png"
    width="50%"
-	 figcaption="Issue of Trust in Centralized Agreements"
+	 figcaption="Issue of Trust in Decentralized Agreements"
 >}}

 Ultimately, each member of the network must be able to attest to the validity of all historic modifications so as to trust the current global state is, by inference, also valid.